19hours/sg-statutes/Acts/Charities Act.md

 [10/2007]

+(1A) Without affecting subsection (1) and despite any exemption or permit granted under section 39A, the Commissioner may by order in theGazettesuspend the conduct of any fund-raising appeal if the Commissioner has reason to suspect that the circumstances in paragraph (i), (ii), (iii), (iv) or (v) of subsection (1) apply to the fund-raising appeal.

+[Act 2 of 2018 wef 01/04/2018]

+(1B) An order of suspension under subsection (1A) must be for a fixed period, but the Commissioner may make one or more further extensions of that order, each for a fixed period.

+[Act 2 of 2018 wef 01/04/2018]

+(1C) The total period of suspension under the order of suspension and every extension under subsection (1B) must not exceed 24 months.

+[Act 2 of 2018 wef 01/04/2018]

-(2) Any person who conducts any fund-raising appeal in contravention of any order made by the Commissioner under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.
+(2) Any person who conducts any fund-raising appeal in contravention of any order made by the Commissioner under subsection (1) or (1A) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part thereof during which the offence continues after conviction.

+[Act 2 of 2018 wef 01/04/2018]

 [10/2007]